-Fast and convenient urgent care is available through at over 30 Centra Care locations nationwide.
-An appointment is never needed, though reservations are available online.
-Board-certified AdventHealth physicians are on-site at each location 7 days a week, providing care for both children and adults.
-Click here to find your nearest Centra Care.
+Fast and convenient urgent care is available through our local Prompt Care locations.
+An appointment is never needed, though appointments are available by phone.
+Click here to find your nearest Prompt Care location.

 Visit your doctor for illnesses such as:

 - Colds, flu, and sore throats